darth10/holy-emacs/README.md

 * Support for editing/debugging Clojure, Emacs Lisp, Scheme, C#, JavaScript, Ruby, Haskell and C.
 * Emphasis on use of function keys.
-* Uses God Mode to reduce keystrokes.
-All normal key bindings work in God Mode too; God Mode is only used to minimize the number of keys pressed.
+* Uses God mode to reduce keystrokes.
+All normal key bindings work in God mode too; God mode is only used to minimize the number of keys pressed.
 * Identical (almost) bindings across different major modes.
 * Installs all packages from Marmalade and MELPA repositories on startup.
 * Includes helm and autocomplete.